metaphorical/quantum-blockchain/readme.md

 * Basic node discovery and distributed registration
 * Get chain stats
 * Persist blockchain on disc
-* [TODO] Basic bootstrap of the node - when node boots up it reads from the disc and fetches chain stats from known nodes, getting longest chain
+* Basic bootstrap of the node - when node boots up it reads from the disc and fetches chain stats from known nodes, getting longest chain, or keeping current if longest or same length
 * [TODO] Broadcast new block to all nodes
 * [TODO] Check new block on all nodes (chain length check + all other checks)
 * [TODO] Make chain stats for comparison (configurable/parametrized) (POW)